 If you are wondering how this type of policy works you are not alone.
 In fact, I speak to clients all the time about this and it can be confusing to the client.
 For instance, you hear all these acronyms and tax ramifications.

 In addition, these types of policies have a lump sum deposit with a guaranteed death benefit until you die.
-However, the cash value deposit is immediately available for loan withdrawal but are taxed under MEC.
+However, the cash value deposit is immediately available for loan withdrawal but is taxed under MEC.

 There are some really good benefits when purchasing an SPWL policy.
 For example, you have inflations protection.
 In addition, there are some tax benefits that are tax-deferred if you make no withdrawals.